swatisinghit/Delhivery_FeatureEngineering/README.md

 factor – Unknown field
 segment_actual_time – This is a segment time.
 Time taken by the subset of the package delivery segment_osrm_time – This is the OSRM segment time.
-Time taken by the subset of the package delivery
+Time taken by the subset of the package delivery segment_osrm_distance – This is the OSRM distance.
+Distance covered by subset of the package delivery segment_factor – Unknown field

 ## Concept Used:

-Feature Creation
+-Feature Creation

-Relationship between Features
+-Relationship between Features

-Column Normalization /Column Standardization
+-Column Normalization /Column Standardization

-Handling categorical values
+-Handling categorical values

-Missing values - Outlier treatment / Types of outliers
+-Missing values - Outlier treatment / Types of outliers

 ## Methodology:
 1. Basic data cleaning and exploration: